Point Cires

-Point Cires (بونتا سيريس, Point Cires, Punta Cires) is a promontory and two islands off the northern coast of Morocco within the Strait of Gibraltar.
+Point Cires (بونتا سيريس) is a promontory and two islands off the northern coast of Morocco within the Strait of Gibraltar.
 The islands have a lighthouse and they are about 100 m from the mainland offering good anchorage.
 It is near the Mediterranean port of Tanger-Med within the Tanger-Tetouan-Al Hoceima region of northern Morocco.

 Perejil Island, a disputed territory between Morocco and Spain, is about 6 km East.

 The Moroccan coast near Point Cires.